Occipital Neuralgia Treatment at Home

 You will also find using heat more relieving.
 This dilates your blood vessels, making blood flow to your neck increase, reducing muscle tightness, reducing your pain.

 Give greater attention to your diet.
-Particularly incorporate B vitamins in your diet.
+In particular, incorporate B vitamins into your diet.
 B vitamins can help relieve occipital neuralgia by boosting your body’s ability to heal itself.